 The Scrum guide tells us that its roles, events, artifacts and rules are immutable.
 This is fine if you want to ensure you are doing Scrum.
 Scrum is based on the philosophy that following its roles, events, artifacts and rules will facilitate Agile.
 While this is often true, doing so sometimes either cannot be done economically or at all.
 Cross-functional teams and being able to plan ahead is not something that can always be accomplished.
 Just as important, sometimes Scrum’s roles, events, artifacts or rules are not appropriate for a particular situation.

-While Team-Agility does not have a pre-determined set of practices they still have specific objectives.
+While Disciplined Agile Lean Scrum does not have a pre-determined set of practices they still have specific objectives.
 Changing any practice arbitrarily, however, is not advised.
 There is a reason (objective) for the roles, events, artifacts, and rules.
 While it may be advisable to change one, the new practice must achieve the original intended objective.